 Supports for individuals in the workplace can take the form of job accommodations and adaptations.
 Some commonly used supports are listed below.
-If you are an individual with Autism Spectrum Disorder (ASD), you may need to self-advocate in order to receive one or more of these.
+If you are an individual on the autism spectrum, you may need to self-advocate in order to receive one or more of these.
 If it is difficult for you to self-advocate, consider working with a counselor or job coach who can help you figure out how to ask for supports or who can advocate on your behalf.

 To address communication issues – If it is difficult to remember instructions given verbally, request to have instructions communicated in writing.
 For example, instructions can be delivered by email.
 Questions can be submitted online, resulting in a written record, which can be used for review, as needed.
 Another possible accommodation may be “recorded verbal instructions.”
 These recordings can be listened to whenever necessary.

 To prepare for sensory sensitivities – Determine what sensitivities exist and consider ways to avoid them.
 For example, if the florescent lights are a problem, have a workstation near a window, allowing for natural light, or bring in an incandescent lamp to the work area.
 If there is annoying noise, consider wearing headphones to block it out.
 If odors are an issue, consider positioning your workstation away from the kitchen and food smells, etc.

 To address behavioral concerns – Consider limiting the day to the time frame that the behavior can remain in check, and expand work hours slowly as appropriate.
 Perhaps working a shorter day or working fewer days per week may be helpful initially.
 A job coach and/or work mentor can set up a reward system for appropriate work behavior and help develop a plan to extend work hours gradually over time, or not.
 Part-time work may be appropriate for some individuals who are not able to work a full day.